The 5th Water Stop in the Couch to Korean Challenge

 - Status: nonexistent (still!)

 The Couch to Korean Challenge is entering the home stretch, and I really need to focus on conversation in preparation for our trip to Korea in April.
 My plan for the next phase is to immerse myself in Korean listening and conversation as much as possible.
 I will still continue reading Korean books to build and solidify vocabulary and grammar, but listening comprehension and conversation have to be the priority.
-As always, I will also continue to work on writing up reviews of the resources that I have used so far during the Couch to Korean Challenge (as updated on the Korean Resources page).Follow the Lexplorers:
+As always, I will also continue to work on writing up reviews of the resources that I have used so far during the Couch to Korean Challenge (as updated on the Korean Resources page).Share this Lexplorers post: